Zorlin/raptorswithhats.com-hugo/content/posts/2020-10-23-elastic-nas-part4.md

 mfsmaster: /mnt/mfs moosefs defaults,mfsdelayedinit 0 0
 {{< / highlight >}}

-## Goals
-Now that I had two chunkservers up and running, all the existing data in the cluster was automatically replicated across both.
-This is because I had left the initial goal of goal=2 alone.
-After replication finished, all the "undergoal" chunks were now "stable" and the cluster looked very healthy.

 ## Media and Samba (Windows File Sharing)
 It was time to add some basic services to make this NAS work like... well, a NAS.
 Adding Samba would allow me to use SMB (Windows File Sharing) to access and store media.
 I decided to add it to node #1 (blinky).